dgruninger97/HW2-grunindm/notebook.md

 ### Candidate Design 1:

-For candidate design 1, we should consider using the Strategy Pattern for the the new interagration methods that are being provided to our system.
-We could create a class, called IntegrationStrategy, which would replace the "integrationMethod" string that is currently passed into the integrate method.
+For candidate design 1, we should consider using the Strategy Pattern for the new interagration methods that are being provided to our system.
+We could create a class, called IntegrationStrategy, which would replace the "integrationMethod" string that is currently passed into the integrate method function call.
 That way we could simply call that IntegrationStrategy's integrate method, and it would call the appropriate strategy pattern to handle the proper integration.

 #### Pros